cfjedimaster/raymondcamden2023/src/posts/2024/11/27/2024-11-27-using-generative-ai-to-parse-web-pages-into-data.md

 This could be fleshed out more, for example, with a duration properly.
 I also could have attempted to coerce the ingredients into an array of objects containing the name of the ingredient and quantity.
 As always, take my blog posts as a starting point and if you build on it, let me know!

 The next issue I ran into was actually getting the HTML.
 Gemini can't be told to go fetch a URL, but my code can.
 I initially attempted to take the HTML and simply append it to the prompt, but this caused issues.
-So ,I took another approach - simply saving the HTML and uploading it to Gemini for a multimodal prompt.
+So, I took another approach - simply saving the HTML and uploading it to Gemini for a multimodal prompt.
 As a reminder, multimodal is just a fancy way of saying "prompt with an associated file or files", and again, I've got a blog post for that to help you: [Using the Gemini File API for Prompts with Media](https://www.raymondcamden.com/2024/05/21/using-the-gemini-file-api-for-prompts-with-media)

 Given a string of HTML, here's a simple implementation: